 The start of a new year is often when last year’s hard work pays off in the form of pay raises or cost of living adjustments.
-Instead of using that money to buy a new pair of shoes or the latest tech gadget, think about your wage increase as a savings vehicle for 2014.
+Instead of using that money to buy a new pair of shoes or the latest tech gadget, think about your wage increase as a savings vehicle for this coming year.

 Use your wage increase to invest in the full amount that your employer will match to your 401(k).
 If your boss handed you $500, would you turn it down?
 Of course not!
 Getting your full employer match for your 401(k) is no different.
 Since 401(k) contributions may be deducted from your income before taxes, it doesn’t affect your paycheck as much as you may think.